Pioneering India Focused

 Note: In cases where the above the non-permissible business activities or sectors constitute less than 5% of total revenue of a company (this is known as the 5% rule) then such companies shall not be excluded from the Halal List.

-Debt to Total Asset ratio should be less than 33%.
+Debt to Total Assets ratio should be less than 33%.
 Debt, in this case, is classified as any interest bearing debts including conventional lease liabilities.
 Zero coupon bonds and preference shares are, both, by definition, part of debt.

 Note: We use an even lower threshold of 33% Debt vs. 37% Debt used in the referenced Screening Criteria in the above ratio as per the guidelines of our Shari’a Board given that the Indian market just considering the NSE gives a large number of Shari’a compliant shares and thus a lower threshold of 33% is the correct ratio to be used for the Indian market.

-The ratio of non-compliant Investments to Total Assets should be less than 33%.
-Investment in any non-compliant security shall be included for the calculation of this ratio.
+The ratio of Non-compliant Investments to Total Assets should be less than 33%.
+Investment in any Non-compliant security shall be included for the calculation of this ratio.

-The ratio of non-compliant Income to Total Revenue should be less than 5%.
+The ratio of Non-compliant Income to Total Revenue should be less than 5%.
 Total Revenue includes Gross Revenue plus any other Income earned by the company.

-Note: Non-compliant income below the above threshold should be purified by removing the relevant proportion from received dividends and donating the same to charity.
+Note: Non-compliant Income below the above threshold should be purified by removing the relevant proportion from received dividends and donating the same to charity.

 The Market Capitalization should be greater than the Net Liquid Assets calculated as: (Total Assets – Non Liquid Assets – Current Liabilities) divided by the total number of shares outstanding.